AI-estimated baseline profile. Be the first to log a session!

 What does Pine Sap Lapsang taste like?

-This black from Fujian, China offers a distinctive drinking experience.
 This Lapsang Souchong offers a distinct smoky character that is wonderfully integrated with a deep, savory black tea profile.
 It presents a complex flavor journey, reminiscent of fine cigars or a peat.
-It sits in the "Smoky" and "Savory" and "Complex" flavor families, so expect a cup that leans smoky and savory and complex.
+It leans smoky, savory and complex.

 How should I brew Pine Sap Lapsang?